The official blog of the Lung Institute.

 Early symptoms of brown lung disease are wheezing, shortness of breath and chest tightness.
 These symptoms are often alleviated when a person is removed from the environment that is causing the irritation.
 However, chronic exposure to unprocessed cotton eventually leads to respiratory failure which is irreversible.
 Additionally, heavy smoking accelerates the lung degeneration process.

 Treatment for acute brown lung disease includes inhalers and steroids.
 For more advanced cases, nebulizers and home oxygen therapy help alleviate the symptoms.
 Brown lung disease is an incurable condition, so symptom management is key in treating the condition.
-Many brown lung disease sufferers have opted in for stem cell therapy, resulting in a better quality of life.
+Many brown lung disease sufferers have opted in for cellular therapy, resulting in a better quality of life.